Michael Caine: 1950–1963: Acting debut and early roles

 Caine moved in with another rising cockney actor, Terence Stamp, and began hanging out with him and Peter O'Toole in the London party scene after he had become O'Toole's understudy in Lindsay Anderson's West End staging of Willis Hall's The Long and the Short and the Tall in 1959.
 Caine took over the role when O'Toole left to make Lawrence of Arabia and went on to a four-month tour of the UK and Ireland.
 Caine's first film role was as one of the privates in George Baker's platoon in the 1956 film A Hill in Korea.
 The stars of the film were Baker, Harry Andrews, Stanley Baker and Michael Medwin, with Stephen Boyd and Ronald Lewis; Robert Shaw also had a small part.
-Researcher Pete Dicks also notes that Caine played a German officer in the 1958 film THE TWO HEADED SPY’ starring Jack Hawkins - with whom he appeared in ZULU.
 Caine also appeared regularly on television in small roles.
 His first credited role on the BBC was in 1956, where he played Boudousse in the Jean Anouilh play The Lark.
 Other parts included three roles in Dixon of Dock Green in 1957, 1958 and 1959, prisoner-of-war series Escape (1957), and the crime/thriller drama Mister Charlesworth (1958).

-1960s

 Caine continued to appear on television, in serials The Golden Girl and No Wreath for the General, but was then cast in the play The Compartment, written by Johnny Speight, a two-hander also starring Frank Finlay.
 This was followed by main roles in other plays including the character Tosh in Somewhere for the Night, a Sunday-Night Play written by Bill Naughton televised on Sunday 3 December 1961, another two-hander by Johnny Speight, The Playmates, and two editions of BBC plays strand First Night, Funny Noises with Their Mouths and The Way with Reggie (both 1963).
 He also acted in radio plays, including Bill Naughton's Looking for Frankie on the BBC Home Service (1963).
 A big break came for Caine when he was cast as Meff in James Saunders' Cockney comedy Next Time I'll Sing To You, when this play was presented at the New Arts Theatre in London on 23 January 1963.
 Scenes from the play's performance were featured in the April 1963 issue of Theatre World magazine.